geoconnections-rjc/RLC_DOCS/docs/cost_of_ownership.md

 **Retrofit:** Leave this box unchecked if the analysis being performed is for a project where the cost of the GSHP system will be included in the mortgage.
 Check this box if the cost of the new system will be separately paid for or financed.

-**Compare GSHP to:** Select the conventional heating and cooling system for direct comparison against the financing cost and cost of ownership with a GSHP system.
+**Conventional Heating & Cooling System:** Select the conventional heating and cooling system for direct comparison against the financing cost and cost of ownership with a GSHP system.

+**Year N:** Define the number of years from 5 to 30 for which you would like to analyze the system's Cost of Ownership.

 **Account for System Life Cycle:** Leave this box unchecked if life cycle cost is to be ignored in this analysis.
 Check this box by clicking on it to account for the life cycle cost for each system.
 By including life cycle cost in the calculations, the life expectancy and associated future equipment replacement costs will be accounted for.
 When life cycle costs are included, the cost of ownership calculated for each system will more closely resemble the actual cost of ownership given that reasonable assumptions are used for the analysis.